Lapwing | Facts, Diet, Habitat & Pictures

 Are lapwings noisy birds?

-Yes, lapwings are known for their loud calls, especially during the breeding season, when they perform aerial displays.
+Yes, lapwings are famous for their loud calls, especially during the breeding season, when they perform aerial displays.

 Rate this post